drkreddy/prospring5/src/main/java/com/radi/spring/dependencyInjection/methodLookup/lookup.md

 - If @Lookup not used bean holds reference to prototype dependent bean and as this is single ton and uses the same dependency rather than creating new dependent bean every time.

 - IF you examine output listed above, all the references of singer are different when Lookup is used

+- Since singer has *@Scope("prototype")* , Every bean which uses will be given new instance in the example we can see singletonLookupBean and  standardLookupBean having Singer beans with different hashs'